Antique Handwritten Recipe Books [History & Values]

 Start out by listing your pieces on the higher end and then lower them if they’re not selling.
 Based on my research, the two older books I’ve shown you are worth between $20-30 (due to poor condition), while the newer, three-ring binder may be worth $30-35.

 About the turn of the last century, ladies began to enjoy women’s magazines, which quite often contained recipes to be clipped and stored away for future use.
 The same is true of newspapers, which to this day often offer a food section at least once per week

 I often find these clippings inserted in the handwritten recipe books, as well as in recipe boxes (see below), and in more modern cook books.

 I found several such clippings inside the handwritten/typed recipe book.

 Vintage Recipe Cards & Recipe Boxes

 Sometime in the 1940’s, recipe boxes like these, which held 3″ x 5″ index cards, became the popular way to organize one’s recipes.

 Though I get many of my recipes off the internet these days, I still have many favorites stored away, like these I’ve clipped from the Albany Times Union over the years.

 I also have many handwritten cards in my stash, some almost illegible from frequent use (and messy habits).

-But the recipe that’s closest to my heart, is the one written in my mother’s own hand.
+But the recipe card that’s closest to my heart, is the one written by my mother’s own hand.